 Vector's gas distribution network supplies approximately 160,000 houses and businesses across the North Island.
 Part of our network (the Auckland Network) was acquired from UnitedNetworks Limited in 2002.
 The remaining part of our network (the North Island Network) was acquired from the Natural Gas Corporation (NGC) in 2005.
+Vector's North Island gas distribution network has included some network pipelines in the greater Auckland region.
+On 1 July 2015 the boundaries between the Auckland gas distribution network and the North Island gas distribution network were amended so that all pipelines in the greater Auckland region were defined as part of the Auckland gas distribution network.
+Accordingly, from 1 July 2015, the Auckland gas distribution network will include all Vector-owned gas distribution pipelines from Tuakau in the southern area of the Auckland network to Wellsford in the north.
 Figure 1 and Figure 2 show Vector's Auckland and North Island networks respectively.